flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

          tbjBbrxuMPKV
          -----END CERTIFICATE-----

-7. Repeat steps 1-6 for every dataplane cluster in your environment.
-8. Connect to your controlplane cluster and create the ``cluster-credentials`` secret:
+7. Connect to your controlplane cluster and create the ``cluster-credentials`` secret:

 .. prompt:: bash $

     kubectl apply -f secrets.yaml

-9. Create a file named ``values-override.yaml`` and add the following config to it:
+8. Create a file named ``values-override.yaml`` and add the following config to it:

 .. code-block:: yaml
    :caption: values-override.yaml